directus-labs/guest-authoring/testimonial-widget/index.md

 }
 ```

-The load function will fetch data from your Testimonials collection on every page load.
+The `load` function fetch data from your Testimonials collection on every page load.

 Update your `+page.svelte` file to the following.